RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 #### Getting started

-Start JAWS by opening it in the Start menu, clicking on its icon, or pressing the <kbd>Windows</kbd> key and typing “JAWS” and then Enter.
+Start JAWS by opening it in the Start menu, clicking on its icon, or pressing the <kbd>Windows</kbd> key and typing "JAWS" and then Enter.

 On keyboards with an <kbd>Insert</kbd> key, that key will be assigned as your <kbd>JAWS</kbd> modifier key for keyboard shortcuts.
 On keyboards without an <kbd>Insert</kbd> key, the <kbd>CapsLock</kbd> key will be your <kbd>JAWS</kbd> key.
 You can test this out by pressing <kbd>JAWS-F12</kbd> to read out the system time.